Wander Women Lebanon:

 Subject to change, and expect surprises, but here’s the general idea.

-Day 1: Cool off from your flight with a splash in our hotel’s rooftop pool, and get settled in Beirut before a yin yoga massage class to work out all the travel kinks.
+Day 1: Work out all those travel kinks with a welcome yin yoga massage class.
 Enjoy a welcome dinner of Lebanese cuisine while getting to know your fellow Wander Women over a local Arabic calligraphy workshop.

 Day 2: Start your day with aerial yoga at a chic local studio before stretching your legs on a walking tour of Beirut.
 In the afternoon, have lunch and relax at the urban pool club Madame Bleu or enjoy an afternoon on your own to explore local museums and boutiques.
 In the evening, reconvene for a local cooking class and dinner at Tawlet.